Cubic Polynomial

 What is Cubic Polynomial With Example?

-Cubic polynomials can be solved by converting a cubic equation into a quadratic equation.
-Solving a cubic polynomial is done in two ways - factor theorem and synthetic division.
+Cubic polynomials can be solved by converting a cubic equation into the product of a linear factor and quadratic equation.
+Solving a cubic polynomial is done by using factor theorem and synthetic division.

-How to Use Factor Theorem for Cubic Polynomials?
+How to Use Factor Theorem for Cubic Equations?

 How to Use Synthetic Division Method for Cubic Polynomials?